PseudoDevs/IamGhost/bbmd2.md

-Last updated: 2024-06-20 06:41:24
+Last updated: 2024-06-20 06:42:31
-Random Quote: The legacy of that shield is... complicated. - Sam Wilson
+Random Quote: Enjoy your mai-tai, because soon you will be wearing my tie! - Marshall Eriksen